harjitmoe/ecma35lib/README.md

   mapping to ISO/IEC 10646, not to ISO/IEC 10367 or 8859, so combining marks aren't a problem.
 - All graphical sets (besides Blissymbolics) with registered escapes.
 - Backspace composition sequences.
+- Support for EBCDIC as a DOCS set.

 # Still to do

 - More general RHS sets.
 - Support for JOHAB as a DOCS set.
 - Support for LMBCS as a DOCS set.
-- Support for EBCDIC as a DOCS set, with the addition of 190 and 190^n sets implied by this.
 - Dynamically allocating sets, IRR codes, DOCS codes (e.g. Shift_JIS) in some configurable way.
 - Functionality of CSI, CEX, C1 _et cetera_ controls.
   - Rich or annotated output of some sort.